- Oops!Something went wrong.Please try again later.

 So, based on the above formula, the ROE for Great Lakes Dredge & Dock is:

-The 'return' is the income the business earned over the last year.
-Another way to think of that is that for every $1 worth of equity, the company was able to earn $0.21 in profit.
+The 'return' is the profit over the last twelve months.
+One way to conceptualize this is that for each $1 of shareholders' capital it has, the company made $0.23 in profit.

 This article by Simply Wall St is general in nature.
 It does not constitute a recommendation to buy or sell any stock, and does not take account of your objectives, or your financial situation.
 We aim to bring you long-term focused analysis driven by fundamental data.
 Note that our analysis may not factor in the latest price-sensitive company announcements or qualitative material.
 Simply Wall St has no position in any stocks mentioned.